atillabirer/gbmbackup/README.md

 ## Integration

-There is many way to integrate the GBM dapp in your platform, each with their own compromise between UX and developper time.
+There are many ways to integrate the GBM dApp in your platform, each with their own compromise between user experience and developer time.

-We only provide code.
-You fully own every part of your infrastructure, deployed smart contracts, wallet private keys, etc. There is no backdoors.
+Regardless of your implementation, you fully own every part of your infrastructure, deployed smart contracts, wallet private keys, etc. There are no backdoors.
 You control everything.

 ### Quickest (Pure dApp)
 Self-host the dApp as is, customise the look of the front-end using the Admin panel and you’re ready to go.